Understanding Delayed Bounces

 <bounces+1234567-a1b2-sendgridtesting=gmail.com@em123.domain.com>

-The dynamic pieces of the above return-path example are as follows:
+The dynamic components of this return-path example are:

-• "1234567" is the user ID of the SendGrid account that authenticated and routed the email.
+- "1234567" represents the user ID of the SendGrid account that authenticated and routed the email.

-• "sendgridtesting=gmail.com" coincides with the recipient address of "sendgridtesting@gmail.com"
+- "sendgridtesting=gmail.com" corresponds to the recipient address of "sendgridtesting@gmail.com".

-• everything after "@" (em123.domain.com) is the domain authentication instance used with the sending account (the domain authentication that either a) lives within the sending account under "Settings > Sender Authentication" or b) which domain authentication is assigned to the account from the parent account if the sending account is a subuser).
+Everything after "@" (em123.domain.com) is the domain authentication instance used with the sending account.
+This domain authentication is either configured under "Settings > Sender Authentication" within the sending account or assigned from the parent account if the sending account is a subuser.

-We use the above information in the return-path to log any standard or delayed bounce back to the account, within the specific account's bounce suppressions, and because the recipient email address is included in that return-path, we can also log that recipient email address.
+We utilize this return-path information to log any standard or delayed bounce back to the account within the specific account's bounce suppressions.
+Since the recipient email address is included in the return-path, we can also log that recipient email address.

 Identifying a Delayed Bounce

-During a standard bounce event, this all happens fairly immediately on the same SMTP conversation (the method used by Mail Servers to negotiate a connection while delivering email).
-Once we receive a response (bounced, delivered, etc.) from the recipient server the SMTP conversation is closed.
-Because this all happened on the same SMTP conversation, we still have all the relevant information needed to correlate this back to the same message.
-We log the bounce event in the bounce suppressions list, and we also let you know that that message, from that conversation, with that message ID bounced.
-You can see this in the Activity Feed.
+In a standard bounce event, everything occurs promptly within the same SMTP conversation (the method used by mail servers to negotiate a connection while delivering email).
+Once we receive a response (bounced, delivered, etc.) from the recipient server, the SMTP conversation closes.
+Because this all happens within the same SMTP conversation, we retain all relevant information needed to correlate this back to the same message.
+We log the bounce event in the bounce suppressions list and notify you that the message, from that conversation, with that message ID, bounced.
+You can view this in the Activity Feed.

-In the case of a delayed bounce event, we send the message and receive a "delivered" server response from the recipient server and the SMTP conversation closes.
-However, they decide to bounce the message after sending the "delivered" response to us, and they have to open a new SMTP conversation and send the "bounce" response along the return-path.
+In the case of a delayed bounce event, we send the message and receive a "delivered" server response from the recipient server, closing the SMTP conversation.
+However, if they decide to bounce the message after sending the "delivered" response, they must open a new SMTP conversation and send the "bounce" response along the return-path.
 We can still log this back to the account, and we can see the recipient the bounce was for, thanks to the information in the return-path, but some information is lost when the new SMTP conversation is created, like the message ID, so this isn't correlated back as the same message in the activity feed, and the bounce will only show in the Bounce Suppressions list.

 If you are able to see a recipient email within the Bounce Suppressions within your account, but the bounce is not reflected in your Activity Feed, this is likely due to a delayed bounce event.